ZinanLin-Oscar/sdu-smile-lab/_members/Antonia.md

   orcid: https://orcid.org/0009-0007-3990-7418
 ---

-Antonia Johanna Klipp is a PhD Student at the Department of Green Technology (IGT), Faculty of Engineering, University of Southern Denmark.
+Antonia Johanna Klipp is a PhD Candidate at the Center for Life Cycle Engineering, Department of Green Technology, at the University of Southern Denmark.
+Her research investigates how circularity influences the value of building materials, contributing to QuiVal, a transdisciplinary EU-funded project on Quantum-inspired Valuation of Real Estate.
+She brings industry experience from PwC Germany, where she supported large-scale infrastructure projects.
+Antonia holds a Bachelor’s and a Master’s degree in Civil Engineering from RWTH Aachen University, complemented by academic exchanges at the University of Sheffield and University of British Columbia.
+Her master’s thesis explored Circular Business Models for modular construction.